Some baby boomers are moving to and retiring in Mexico.

 One of the reasons Les and I did not move out of the country and live abroad is because Les was concerned about medical care.
 Since beginning this podcast, I have talked with many people who live in the US but who go to other countries, including Mexico, to have certain medical procedures done.

 Travis talks with people who are living in the US and wanting information on retiring in Mexico.
 He says that medical care is a very common question and concern people have.
 What he discovered is that there are a number of routes to enroll in Mexico's public health system.
 You can do it through work or if you're not working, you can enroll through residency.
 Medical enrollment is actually very easy to acquire versus other countries.
 He says people who are living in Mexico reported that you might have to wait a bit longer to receive care for a non-emergency standard appointment.
 However, the standard of care you will receive is comparable to the United States.

 The Language Barrier

-Travis found that the baby boomers who moved down there had really dove into the culture and learning the language.
-In a lot of the communities that he visited there is no shortage of at least one expat happy to help you navigate the language barriers.
+Travis found that the baby boomers who moved down there had really dived into the culture and learning the language.
+In a lot of the communities that he visited, there is no shortage of at least one ex-pat happy to help you navigate the language barriers.
 There are also many English speaking Mexicans who have lived in these communities for generations.
 They are fluent in both English and Spanish.
-According to Travis it really isn't hard to get around.
+According to Travis, it really isn't hard to get around.
 No one should be fearful of the language barrier and letting it get in the way of retiring in Mexico.
 Plus, we all have Google translate now at the tip of our fingers.

 Retirement Lifestyle in Mexico